ilhamjunius/Mini_Project/README.md

 Each endpoint manipulates or displays information related to the User whose Token is provided with the request:

-- Get user data by ID : `GET /users/:id`
+- Get user by ID : `GET /users/:id`
-- Register user : `POST /users/:id`
-- Update user data by ID : `PUT /users/:id`
+- Update user by ID : `PUT /users/:id`
-- Delete user data by ID : `DELETE /users/:id`
+- Delete user by ID : `DELETE /users/:id`

 ### Task related

 Each endpoint manipulates or displays information related to the Task whose Token is provided with the request:

-- Get task data by ID : `GET /tasks/:id`
+- Get tasks : `GET /tasks`
-- Get task data by UserID : `GET /tasks/:id`
+- Get task by ID : `GET /tasks/:id`
-- Create task by user ID : `POST /tasks/:id`
+- Create task : `POST /tasks/:id`
-- Update task by user ID : `PUT /tasks/:id`
+- Update task : `PUT /tasks/:id`
-- Delete task data by user ID : `DELETE /tasks/:id`
+- Delete task : `DELETE /tasks/:id`

 ### Project related

 Each endpoint manipulates or displays information related to the Project whose Token is provided with the request:

-- Get task data by ID : `GET /projects/:id`
+- Get project by UserID : `GET /projects`
-- Get task data by UserID : `GET /projects/:id`
+- Get project by ID : `GET /projects/:id`
-- Create task by user ID : `POST /projects/:id`
+- Create project : `POST /projects`
-- Update task by user ID : `PUT /projects/:id`
+- Update project : `PUT /projects/`
-- Delete task data by user ID : `DELETE /projects/:id`
+- Delete project :  `DELETE /projects/:`